On the significance of Wigner's Friend in contexts beyond quantum foundations: Acknowledgements

 \section{Acknowledgements}

-We are indebted to Eric Cavalcanti for numerous detailed explanations of their interesting work~\cite{Bong,Wiseman} by email.
-We are grateful to Veronika Baumann, Flavio Del Santo, Andrea Di Biagio, Marius Krumm, Kelvin McQueen, Nuriya Nurgalieva, David Schmid, Howard Wiseman and Y\`il\`e Y\=\i ng for inspiring discussions, as well as helpful comments on the first draft of this manuscript.
+We would like to express our immense gratitude to Laurens Walleghem and an anonymous reviewer, whose very detailed review reports have substantially improved and refined this work.
+We are indebted to Eric Cavalcanti for numerous detailed explanations of their interesting work~\cite{Bong,Wiseman} by email and discussions in person.
+We are also grateful to Veronika Baumann, Flavio Del Santo, Andrea Di Biagio, Marius Krumm, Kelvin McQueen, Nuriya Nurgalieva, David Schmid, Howard Wiseman and Y\`il\`e Y\=\i ng for inspiring discussions, as well as helpful comments on the first draft of this manuscript.
 CLJ would like to thank the participants of the workshop \textit{Kefalonia Foundations 2022: Theoretical and Conceptual Foundations of Quantum Physics} for friendly discussions in a beautiful location.
 MPM would like to thank the participants of the \textit{Wigner's Friends: Theory Workshop}, Nov.\ and Dec.\ 2022, where some of the ideas of this paper have been presented as a talk, for inspiring discussions, and in particular David Wallace and Adam Brown for helpful discussions on aspects of Everettian quantum mechanics.
 MPM would also like to thank Mateus Ara\'ujo for literature hints on the many-worlds interpretation.
 We acknowledge support from the Austrian Science Fund (FWF) via project P 33730-N. This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science, and Economic Development, and by the Province of Ontario through the Ministry of Colleges and Universities.